Dhirubhai Ambani Institute of Information and Communication Technology

-Dhirubhai Ambani University (DAU), formerly and widely known as Dhirubhai Ambani Institute of Information and Communication Technology (DA-IICT), is a private self-financed university located in Gandhinagar, Gujarat, India.
+Dhirubhai Ambani Institute of Information and Communication Technology (DA-IICT), officially known as Dhirubhai Ambani University (DAU), is a private university located in Gandhinagar, Gujarat, India.
 It is named after Reliance Group founder Dhirubhai Ambani.
 It is run by the Dhirubhai Ambani Foundation and is promoted by the Anil Dhirubhai Ambani Group.

 History

 DA-IICT began admitting students in August 2001, with an intake of 240 undergraduate students for its Bachelor of Technology (B.Tech.) program in Information and Communication Technology (ICT).
 Over the years, it expanded to include postgraduate courses such as Master of Technology (M.Tech.) in ICT, Master of Science (M.Sc.) in Data Science, Master of Science (M.Sc.) in Information Technology, Master of Science (M.Sc.) in Agriculture and Rural Development, Master in Design (M.Des.), and a Doctor of Philosophy (Ph.D.) program.
 The duration of the bachelor's program was four years.
 The first batch of DA-IICT postgraduates graduated in 2004, and the first batch of undergraduates graduated in 2005.

 In 2004, three M.Sc.
 (IT) students from DA-IICT challenged IIM Ahmedabad's decision to deny them admission interviews, citing the institute's eligibility criteria based on AIU and AICTE affiliation.
 The case was brought in the Gujarat High Court, which ruled in favor of the students.
 Following the judgment, the CAT eligibility criteria were subsequently modified.

 In 2023, the institute ranked first in the IIRF Ranking 2023 for private universities.